sergiopvilar/sergiovilar.github.io/_posts/2015-09-14-wordpress-development-environment.md

 Wait it finishes and open `http://localhost:8080`.

-If are you using OSX you need to access the VM directly.
+If you're in OSX, will need to access the VM directly.
 To get the machine IP, run:

 	docker-machine ip default